xnely/vscode-boost-test-adapter/README.md

      ```

 ## Features not implemented yet
+- Hiding/excluding tests.
-- When debugging a test, the red/green status of the test is not updated in the test explorer
+- When debugging a test, the red/green status of the test is not updated in the UI.